redssu/Harmony-Tools/README.md

 The tool will create a directory based on the name of ```object_path```, adding ".decompressed_font" to the end of the file name.

-If ```--pause-after-error``` parameter is set - the tool will wait for user interaction before exiting if any error occurred.

 The directory will contain files in a specific schema, described in the **PACKING** section.